-The material this tent is made from is a poly/cotton Rip Stop fabric (280 g) with a waterproof coating that is mold and UV resistant.
+The material this tent is made from is a poly/cotton Rip Stop fabric (280 g) with a water-proof coating that is mould and UV resistant.

 When you close it up for he night, the tent is still quite breathable and will keep you warm all night long.

-Here’s a video review of the Tuff Stuff rooftop tent that can give you a sort of guided tour of this product.
+Here’s a video review of the Tuff Stuff rooftop tent that can give you a guided tour of this product.

 Tuff Stuff Rooftop Tent Q & A